airspeed-velocity/asv/docs/source/installing.rst

 ============================

 **airspeed velocity** is known to work on Linux, Mac OS-X, and Windows.
-It is known to work with Python 3.7.
+It is known to work with Python 3.7 and higher.
 It works also with PyPy.

 **airspeed velocity** is a standard Python package, and the latest